onflow/cadence/docs/language.md

 They also have the permission to create and delete capabilities that use these areas.

-## Pre
+### Pre Block

 The `pre` block is executed after the `prepare` block, and is used for checking if explicit conditions hold before executing the remainder of the transaction.
 A common example would be checking requisite balances before transferring tokens between accounts.

 ```cadence